 CPU can effectively install and run all the high-profile applications of video editing.
 And the multiple cores and threads will help in the smooth running of all the video editing applications.

 The TDP of the CPU is 125 W, and there is no integrated cooler, so you have to spend extra money on the cooler.
 And lastly, keep in mind that this CPU is also compatible with Intel 300 series chipset.

 - Top-notch single-core performance and efficient multiple-core performance

 - multiple cores and threads for fast loading and rendering

 - No cooler

-It is one of the most productive, and most economical products on our list.
+It is one of the most productive, and economical products on our list.
 It is one for all CPUs for video editing.
 If you are a beginner, it will help you to install all the professional video editing apps.
 And if you are a pro editor, the CPU will help in handling all the high-profile workloads.

-The CPU has 8 cores, 16 threads, and it runs at the base clocking speed of 3.7 GHz while the boosted clocking speed of the CPU is 4.3 GHz, and the CPU is unlocked, so you can do overclocking to gain maximum efficiency.
+The CPU has 8 cores, and 16 threads, and it runs at the base clocking speed of 3.7 GHz while the boosted clocking speed of the CPU is 4.3 GHz, and the CPU is unlocked, so you can do overclocking to gain maximum efficiency.

 The CPU has the Zen+ architecture that helps in better integration, and also it is compatible with all modern processing applications and software.
 So you can run all the software effectively on this CPU.

 The TDP of the CPU is 105 W which is a bit higher, but worries not because the manufacturers have added the wraith cooler to keep the temperature down.